ParaGroup/WindFlow/README.md

 * <strong>-DNO_DEFAULT_MAPPING</strong> -> if this macro is enabled, FastFlow threads are not pinned onto CPU cores, but they are scheduled by the Operating System
 * <strong>-DBLOCKING_MODE</strong> -> if this macro is enabled, FastFlow queues use the blocking concurrency mode (pushing to a full queue or polling from an empty queue might suspend the underlying thread).
 If not set, waiting conditions are implemented by busy-waiting spin loops.

-Some macros are useful to configure the runtime system when GPU operators are utilized in your application.
-The default version of the GPU support is based on explicit CUDA memory management and overlapped data transfers, which is a version suitable for a wide range of NVIDIA GPU models.
-However, the developer might want to switch to a different implementation that makes use of the CUDA unified memory support.
-This can be done by compiling with the macro <strong>-DWF_GPU_UNIFIED_MEMORY</strong>.
-Alternatively, the user can configure the runtime system to use pinned memory on NVIDIA System-on-Chip devices (e.g., Jetson Nano and Jetson Xavier), where pinned memory is directly accessed by CPU and GPU without extra copies.
-This can be done by compiling with the macro <strong>-DWF_GPU_PINNED_MEMORY</strong>.
+Some macros are available to configure the runtime system when GPU operators are used in your application.
+By default, GPU support relies on explicit CUDA memory management and overlapped data transfers, a configuration suitable for a wide range of NVIDIA GPU models.
+However, developers may choose to enable an alternative implementation based on CUDA unified memory by compiling with the macro <strong>-DWF_GPU_UNIFIED_MEMORY</strong>.
+Alternatively, the runtime system can be configured to use pinned memory on NVIDIA System-on-Chip devices (e.g., Jetson Nano and Jetson Xavier, Jeson Orin), where pinned memory is directly accessible by both the CPU and GPU without additional data copies.
+This mode can be enabled by compiling with the macro <strong>-DWF_GPU_PINNED_MEMORY</strong>.

 # Build the Examples
 WindFlow is a header-only template library.
-To build your applications you have to include the main header of the library (<tt>windflow.hpp</tt>).
-For using the operators targeting GPUs, you further have to include the <tt>windflow_gpu.hpp</tt> header file and compile using the <code>nvcc</code> CUDA compiler (or through <code>clang</code> with CUDA support).
-The source code in this repository includes several examples that can be used to understand the use of the API and the advanced features of the library.
-The examples can be found in the <tt>tests</tt> folder.
+To build your applications, you need to include the main library header file, <tt>windflow.hpp</tt>.
+When using operators that target GPUs, you must also include the <tt>windflow_gpu.hpp</tt> header file and compile your code with the <code>nvcc</code> CUDA compiler (or with <code>clang</code> configured for CUDA support).
+The source code in this repository provides several examples demonstrating how to use the API and explore the library’s advanced features.
+These examples are located in the <tt>tests</tt> folder.
 To compile them:
 ```
     $ cd <WINDFLOW_ROOT>
     $ mkdir ./build